searls/pressletter/README.md

 # Letterpress

 Letterpress is a fantastic game for iOS written by [Loren Brichter](http://www.atebits.com).
-This is a gem that solves Letterpress boards using a the
+This is a gem that solves Letterpress boards using an included plaintext dictionary of words.

 ## Example